altomator/Image_Retrieval/README.md

 SRU requesting of Gallica digital library can be done with extractARKs_SRU.pl.
 The SRU request must be copy/paste directly in the script.

 It outputs a text file (one ark ID per line).
-This output can then be used as the input of the OAI-PHM script.
+This output can then be used as the input of the OAI-PMH script.

 Usage:
 >perl extractARKs_SRU.pl OUT.txt